Skip to Main

 What factors typically make a student competitive for this specialty?

-While Med/Peds is more competitive that categorical pediatrics or internal medicine, most U.S. candidates can find a Med/Peds program that fits their level of competitiveness.
-Having a strong board score is always helpful, and some programs limit their interview slots to candidates above a certain board score, but there isn’t a specialty-wide “cut off” that will necessarily prevent a candidate with a lower score from getting interviews.
+While Med-Peds is more competitive than categorical pediatrics or internal medicine, most US candidates can find a Med-Peds program that fits their level of competitiveness.
+Having a strong board score has historically been helpful, and some programs used to filter/limit their interview slots to candidates above a certain board score.
+This is less relevant in our new era of Pass/Fail Step 1, but many programs are using Step 2 as a stronger marker.

 • Research